onkar0127/PhysioBuddy/README.md

 ## ⚙️ Backend Setup (Django)

-Navigate to the backend folder and create a virtual environment:
+Navigate to the "backend" folder and create a virtual environment:

 ```bash
 cd backend